jvuletich/CuisExperiments003/README.md

 # CuisExperiments003
-Third take at the structure for Cuis releases
+Third take at the structure for Cuis releases.
+Also RC for Cuis 6.1